ThijsWaalders/WallBot/README.md

 ## Workbench Gear and Setup: Automate and Optimize Workflow

+Npm

+Jimp!
+Why Jimp?
+Because 0 dependencies!

 ### Gulp

-Use [Gulp](https://github.com/gulpjs/gulp), a toolkit that helps you automate painful or time-consuming tasks in your development workflow.
+Use [Gulp](https://github.com/gulpjs/gulp), a toolkit that helps you automate painful or time-consuming tasks in your development workflow - and is faster then Grunt.

-... or use Grunt for tasks - is slower then Gulp

 #### Install gulp-cli